Walt Clago

 Walter M. Clago (June 28, 1899 – January 16, 1955) was an American football end who played two seasons in the National Football League (NFL) with the Detroit Tigers (1921) and Rock Island Independents (1922).
 He played college football for the University of Detroit Titans football team in 1919 and also served in the United States Army (1916–1919), Detroit Police Department (1920–1945), and Pima County Sheriff's Department (1951–1955).

-Early years
+Early life

 Clago was born in Gibraltar, Michigan, in 1899.
 His parents were Bezallet Burton "Zalie" Clago and Catherine (Manausan) Clago.
 He attended Cass Technical High School in Detroit.

 Clago enlisted in the United States Army on June 1, 1916, shortly before his 17th birthday.
 He served on the Mexican border prior to the United States entry into World War I. When the United States entered the war, Clago was sent to France where he was injured, received the Purple Heart, and reached the rank of sergeant.
 He was discharged from the military on June 1, 1919.

 After his discharge from the Army, Clago enrolled at the University of Detroit and became a star football player in 1919.